 As part of that research, I do things like contextual inquiries, ethnographic observation, interviews, focus groups (occasionally), card sorting, tree testing, heuristic evaluation, usability testing, and other techniques.

-I’ve been working in the user experience field since 2000 at Bank One, JPMorgan Chase, and currently at Electronic Ink, a design firm in Philadelphia.
+I’ve been working in the user experience field since 2000 at Bank One, JPMorgan Chase, and Electronic Ink, a design firm in Philadelphia.
 I received my Masters degree in Human-Computer Interaction from DePaul University.

 Publishing and Presenting